COSC481W-2019Winter/classproject-sudo-give_us_an_a/docs/Sprint3Meeting2Minutes.md

 * Test on many devices to confirm the layout is correct
 ## Lucas
 ### What I did last time
+* Worked on updating api calls and refactored notification calls for ForegroundService.
 ### Problems
+* APIs out of date relative to android version for local code.
+Updated, but still having issues with API keys.
+* Still trying to get to help Brian fix ResultsDirection returning no routs.
 ### What I will do next
+* Debug API key issues
+* Help with debugging ResultsDirection and navigation issues.